aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 In this level, I finalize the Python programming language by going through its documentation and teach all missed points and tricks.
 ## Analysis series
 #### 1- Descriptive Statistics by Python [\[Youtube Playlist\]](https://www.youtube.com/watch?v=ZmSVoAyY1LM&list=PL73bE5x5W-ICemDprdzo0HibsFiUQIEM5)
 This is the first version of Descriptive analysis courses that is enough for Junior Data analysts.
-Seniors Data analysts must learn more about multivariate statistics.
+Seniors Data analysts must learn more about exploratory data analysis, confirmatory data analysis and multivariate statistics.
 #### 2- Data Cleaning by Python [\[Youtube Playlist\]]()
 Usually, the data you are working with having troubles as typos, missing values and outliers.
 One of your tasks is to be able to clean the data before analysis.
 ## Data Acquisition series